Driver’s License Verification Should Be Step One in Your Showing Process

 You calmly explain that ID verification is a standard security requirement and that you apply it to everyone.

-If they still refuse, you don’t show the property.
-It’s that simple.
+If they still refuse, you do not show the property.
+It is that simple.

 Once the refusal is clear, you document it in your system, thank them for their time, and move on.
 There are plenty of applicants